-Unfortunately, the church has significantly lost its Gothic character due to the transformation of the original windows and portals, replaced in 1932 with new, rectangular ones, although its layout remained essentially unchanged, except for the porches and the northern annex.
+Unfortunately, the church partially lost its Gothic character due to the transformation of the original windows and entrance portals, replaced in 1932 with new, rectangular ones.
+Its spatial arrangement remained essentially unchanged, except for the porches and the northern annex.
 The turret on the roof ridge and the western tower are also early modern, although the latter repeats the solutions used at the end of the Middle Ages.
 There is no certainty as to the origin of the sacristy added from the north.
 Since the 20th century, the church has a stone foundation.
-Inside, to this day, the 16th-century polychrome has been preserved only in fragments on boards from old ceilings.
+Inside, to this day, the 16th-century polychrome has been preserved only in fragments on boards from the old ceilings.
 The current paintings on the ceiling of the vestibule under the tower and on the rood beam are mostly reconstructions and later additions.
 A triptych from 1460 has been preserved from the original equipment.

 Brykowski R., Kornecki M., Drewniane kościoły w Małopolsce południowej, Wrocław 1984.

 Cisowski B., Duda M., Szlak architektury drewnianej.
 Małopolska, Kraków 2005.